johnstcn/cs7ns6groupF/README.md

 docker-compose -f docker-compose.demo1.yml up
 ```

+If you have GNU make available, you can also just run `make`.

 ## sample demo

 This is a small demo using `docker-compose` and [toxiproxy](https://github.com/Shopify/toxiproxy) to simulate latency.
 You can run it via `./demo1.sh`.